 COVID desk: Information for visitors to The Netherlands

-Holidaying in the Netherlands is possible in most cases, although there are some COVID-19-related rules and recommendations you'll have to observe during your stay.
-The European travel ban on travelers from high and very high risk regions is still in force, as well.
-Always check the current measures applicable for your situation prior to traveling and follow the instructions of the Dutch authorities.
+Holidaying in the Netherlands is possible again, although there are some COVID-19-related rules and recommendations you'll have to observe during your stay.
+The European travel ban for travelers from high and very high risk regions is still in force, as well.
+However, there are exemptions from the travel ban, e.g. when you are fully vaccinated.
+Always check the current measures applicable to your situation prior to traveling and follow the instructions of the Dutch authorities.

 The basic rules